TGrantDavis/CleaningProject/README.md

 I chose to leave the file download and all of the data loading in the script.
 To save a bit of runtime, the download is skipped when the zip file already exists.
 The "Inertial Data" data is not used here.
-The "set" designations (train/test) and the "train_subjects" files are added to the data on the left side.
+The "set" designations (train/test) and the "train_subjects" files are added to the data on the left side of the data frame.
-The results are:
+The resulting tables are:
 - activity_labels
 - features
 - train